rohilla09mayank/map-mory/README.md

 ```

 This will start the backend server, typically on http://localhost:8000.
 The application will make requests to this server to fetch and store data.
-Once both servers are running, you can open your browser to the frontend URL and start exploring the WorldWise app!
+Once both servers are running, you can open your browser to the frontend URL and start exploring the MapMory app!